kubernetes-sigs/hydrophone/docs/ci-cd-integration-guide.md

 ## 6. Need Help?

-If your CI system isn't listed here, or you run into problems, please open an issue on GitHub or reach out to the community on the [Kubernetes Slack](https://slack.k8s.io/) in the `#sig-testing` or `#sig-architecture` channels.
+If your CI system isn't listed here, or you run into problems, please open an issue on GitHub or reach out to the community on the [Kubernetes Slack](https://slack.k8s.io/) in the `#sig-testing` or `#hydrophone` channels.

 ---